DES-Network/DES-Chain/README.md

 ## Contributing

-Thank you for your interest in contributing to DES Network!
+Thank you for your interest in contributing to DES Quorum!

-DES Network is built on open source and we invite you to contribute enhancements.
+DES Quorum is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
 If you have any questions about the contribution process, please feel free to send an email to [des_info@block360.org](mailto:des_info@block360.org).

 ## License

-The go-ethereum library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.
+The go-ethereum library and quorum (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.